sander-aaron/portfolio/_work/smith-school-business.md

 <div class="max-length gutter">
   <h4>Coaching Pages</h4>
   <p>These pages were for people seeking coaching for their program.
 The original style was extremely outdated, a few years worth of rebranding had happened without these pages getting redone.
 I was given "free" reign of the pages, tasked with making them look like the new styling, specifically the templates since students would be familiar with the look and function.</p>
   <p>Below are the three pages that needed to be restyled, the coaches page was the most drastic update, changing from a tab view to an accordion view.
-This prevented users from having to scroll away from the coaches picture like the previous styling required.
+This prevented users from having to scroll away from the coaches' picture like the previous styling required.
 This format keeps all of the necessary information together and allows a user to quickly scroll through all of the coaches without having to repeatedly scroll up and down the page.</p>
 </div>
 <div class="wrapper push-2 grid">
   <div class="unit xs-1 s-1 m-1-2 l-1-2 push gutter-1-2">